manucouto1/framework3/README.md

 # LabChain [![test_on_push](https://github.com/manucouto1/LabChain/actions/workflows/test_on_push_pull.yml/badge.svg)](https://github.com/manucouto1/LabChain/actions/workflows/test_on_push_pull.yml)
-Framework3 is an innovative platform designed to simplify and accelerate the development of machine learning models.
+LabChain is an innovative platform designed to simplify and accelerate the development of machine learning models.
 It provides data scientists and machine learning engineers with a flexible and powerful tool to create, experiment with, and deploy models efficiently and in a structured manner. [https://manucouto1.github.io/LabChain](https://manucouto1.github.io/LabChain)

 ## Key Features